Strike-scarred Air France-KLM may need strategy rethink

 But its labour cost problem is particularly acute.

-In addition, the research showed, Air France-KLM's overall passenger unit cost per available seat kilometre (CASK), excluding volatile fuel costs, was the third-highest in Europe in 2012, behind SAS and Spain's Iberia, at more than 7 euro cents.
+In addition, the research showed, Air France-KLM's overall passenger unit cost per available seat kilometre (CASK), excluding volatile fuel costs, was the third-highest in Europe in 2012, behind SAS and Spain's Iberia, at more than 7 euros.

-That compares with just over 1 euro cent for the best performing low-cost player, Ryanair (RYA.I), and 2 euro cents for Vueling, the Spanish low-cost airline bought last year by the British Airways-Iberia combine IAG (ICAG.L).
+That compares with just over 1 euro for the best performing low-cost player, Ryanair, and 2 euros for Vueling, the Spanish low-cost airline bought last year by the British Airways-Iberia combine IAG.

 COSTLY AGREEMENTS